 There's lots of recognised slimming brands, but which ones work, which have longevity and which ones don't leave you out of pocket?
 Check out the pages we've set up for key brands.

 If you need support to lose weight, then there are a wide range of slimming brands that you can find in the supermarket, online and of course in the High Street.
-Whether ever the route you choose to take to help shift a few pounds, it pays to do your research.
+Whichever route you choose to take to help shift a few pounds, it pays to do your research.

-Whether it's a slimming club you need with support from fellow members, or you want to go it alone at home with a DVD or protein shake, there are companies in the UK able to offer you want you want.
-For example leading slimming clubs include: Rosemary Conley; Weight Watchers; Slimming World; or the Dukan Diet club.
+Whether it's a slimming club you need with support from fellow members, or you want to go it alone at home with a DVD or protein shake, there are companies in the UK able to offer you what you want.
+For example, leading slimming clubs include: Rosemary Conley; Weight Watchers; Slimming World; or the Dukan Diet club.

 The key is to do some research.
 Things to check include meal plans - are they nutritionally balanced? - and whether the advisers are qualified nutritionists.
 Looking for your local support network couldn't be easier - check online, through your yellow pages, or else ask your GP or other health professionals.
 They may have personal experience or be able to refer you to someone who does.